project-error/npwd/README.md

 #### Development iteration cycle:

-- If iterating on client/server LUA make your change and then `restart new-phone-who-dis` in the fivem server terminal
+- If iterating on client/server Lua make your change and then `ensure new-phone-who-dis` in the fivem server terminal
-- If iteration on UI changes run the project with `yarn watch` which will monitor the JavaScript project and rebuild when you make code changes and then `restart new-phone-who-dis` after making your change
+- If iteration on UI changes run the project with `yarn watch` which will monitor the JavaScript project and rebuild when you make code changes and then `ensure new-phone-who-dis` after making your change
 - Avoid commiting `index.html` as the development version overrides the production version